MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 # Quickstart: Client application initialization (C++)

 This quickstart illustrates the client initialization pattern used by the MIP C++ SDK at runtime.
-At a high level, all clients must accomplish the following initialization steps before using APIs:

-- Acquire and provide a suitable OAuth2 access token to the SDK
-- Initialize and provide a Profile object to the SDK
-- Initialize and provide an Engine object to the SDK

 > [!NOTE]
 > The steps outlined in this quickstart are required for any client application that uses the MIP File, Policy, or Protection APIs.
 Although this quickstart demonstrates usage of the File APIs, this same pattern is applicable to clients using the Policy and Protection APIs.